 The RDU Forest Village Concept offers a model for the future of visionary, environmentally-centered commercial development that would generate revenue for RDU.

-RDU Forest Village is a unique opportunity to create a world class recreation destination that would attract visitors and generate revenue for RDU.
-The RDU Forest Village Concept is a coherent development with a focus on sustainability.
-This concept was professionally developed and evaluated by two landscape architecture firms: EDSA, an internationally renowned landscape developer firm (e.g., Marriott destination resorts around the world) and Susan Hatchel, a landscape architect firm that does parks and greenways master planning for NC local governments, including Raleigh.
-Download the complete RDU Forest Village Concept.
+The RDU Forest Village Concept is a unique opportunity to create a world class recreation destination that would attract visitors and generate revenue for RDU.
+This concept was professionally developed and evaluated by two landscape architecture firms: EDSA, an internationally-renowned landscape developer firm (e.g., Marriott destination resorts around the world) and Susan Hatchel, a landscape design firm that does parks and greenways master planning for NC local governments, including Raleigh.

 Surrounded by major traffic arteries, local and regional greenway connections, and adjacent to the most extensive and outstanding park in an urban area in the Southeastern United State (William B. Umstead State Park), the forested lands owned by Raleigh-Durham Airport Authority represent a unique economic and cultural resource.

 Ease of access by road and air, intrinsic on-site natural amenities, proximity to Umstead State Park, and a sophisticated urban greenway network, coupled with a focus on quality aesthetics in the completed development, offer an unprecedented opportunity for economic returns to both investors and to the Airport owners seeking revenue to support ongoing Airport infrastructure improvements.